gyulanemeth/bluefox.email/posts/gmail-spam-complaints-google-postmaster-tools.md

 ![Google Postmaster Tools home page, with the Add button highlighted](./gmail-spam-complaints-google-postmaster-tools/postmaster-tools-add-domain-button.webp)

-Enter the domain used to authenticate your outgoing email with DKIM or SPF.
+Enter the domain used to authenticate your outgoing email.
+To receive Feedback Loop data later on, that domain needs to be signed with [DKIM](/email-sending-concepts/dkim) or published in your [SPF](/email-sending-concepts/spf) record.
 For BlueFox users, this should be one of your own verified sending domains, not the shared `bluefoxemailsandbox.com` domain.

 Google recommends adding and verifying the primary domain before adding individual subdomains.
 Add a subdomain separately when you want to monitor its data independently.

 ![The domain entry window in Google Postmaster Tools, with an example sending domain](./gmail-spam-complaints-google-postmaster-tools/postmaster-tools-domain-entry.webp)